Where American Express Stands With Analysts | Benzinga

 Below is a summary of how these 16 analysts rated American Express over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average has increased by 11.24% from the previous average price target of $161.36.
+This average price target has increased by 11.24% over the past month.

 Some analysts also offer predictions for helpful metrics such as earnings, revenue, and growth estimates to provide further guidance as to what to do with certain tickers.
 It is important to keep in mind that while stock and sector analysts are specialists, they are also human and can only forecast their beliefs to traders.